obi-a/uptime_monitor/README.md

 Uptime_monitor is a [ragios](https://github.com/obi-a/ragios) plugin that uses a real web browser to perform transactions on a website to ensure that features of the site are still working correctly.
 It can check elements of a webpage to ensure they still exist and it can also perform transactions like a website login to ensure that the process still works correctly.

 ##Requirements
+Ruby: At least Ruby 2.2.1 or higher is recommended

 [Ragios](https://github.com/obi-a/ragios)

 ##Installation: